Heinz Sachsenberg: Flying on the Eastern Front

-After flight training he was assigned, as a Feldwebel, to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in the Fall of 1942.
+After flight training he was assigned, as a Feldwebel, to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in the fall of 1942.
 He was sent to the Eastern Front in late 1942 and was assigned to 6.
 Staffel (6th squadron) of JG 52.
 At the time, 6.
 Staffel was commanded by Oberleutnant Rudolf Resch and was subordinated to II.
-Gruppe (2nd group) of JG 52 und the leadership of Hauptmann Johannes Steinhoff.
+Gruppe (2nd group) of JG 52 under the leadership of Hauptmann Johannes Steinhoff.
 On 21 April 1943, Sachsenberg claimed his first aerial victory, shooting down an Ilyushin Il-2 ground attack aircraft 12 km southwest of Novorossiysk.
 On 5 May, Sachsenberg was shot down in his Messerschmitt Bf 109 G-4, (Werknummer 14956—factory number) by a Supermarine Spitfire in combat 6 km northeast of Anapa.

 By the end of July 1943, he had shot down 22 enemy airplanes in heavy air combat over the Kuban bridgehead.
 His unit was then transferred to cover the retreat from the southern Kursk salient where he scored a further 16 victories.
 After a spell of leave from September to November due to overstress (when he was also awarded the German Cross in Gold (Deutsches Kreuz in Gold) and Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe), he returned to the Crimea and the intense air-battles over the Kerch Straits.

 After 76 victories, and on leave, Sachsenberg was recommended for the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) in March 1944.
 Upon returning to the Crimea at the beginning of May, he shot down 25 aircraft in just a month including six aircraft on 7 May, making him an "ace-in-a-day" for the first time.
 On 31 May, over Iași, in the battles for Romania, he claimed four victories (89-92v.) and five more were claimed on 8 June 1944, bringing his total to 101 air victories.
 He was the 76th Luftwaffe pilot to achieve the century mark.
 Fahnenjunker-Feldwebel Sachsenberg was awarded the Knight's Cross on 9 June 1944.
 Returning from leave, his unit was then transferred to cover the Ploiești oilfields in Romania.
 On 23 August 1944, he was seriously wounded during an air battle with United States Army Air Forces (USAAF) North American P-51 Mustang fighters, resulting in a forced landing of his Bf 109 G-6, (Werknummer 166233) "Yellow 1".
 Promoted to Leutnant, he claimed his final victories over Hungary, including a USAAF P-51 and a Soviet Bell P-39 Airacobra.